Eltaurus-Lt/CourseDump2022/README.md

 3. `Deck` -> `Add` -> Enter a name -> `Ok`
 4. `Import`

-Meanwhile, if you have questions regarding the extention or need any help using the data it produces in Anki, please leave a comment in this thread: [Memrise2Anki Replacement](https://community.memrise.com/t/memrise2anki-replacement/77107)
+If you have further questions regarding the extention or need any help with using the data it produces in Anki, please leave a comment in this thread: [Memrise2Anki Replacement](https://community.memrise.com/t/memrise2anki-replacement/77107)